Want to Learn More About New Homes in Charlottesville?

 Try not to get carried away with customizations in your new home- One of the benefits of building a new home is you can make changes to the layout and overall finishes of your home, to express yourself and make the home more livable for yourself.
 But you will want to make sure not to over-customize your new home, for the main reason being the resale value.
 If this is your last home ever and you know you will be there for the rest of your life, then you may have some more freedom to do what you want, but most will end up needing to move again and have to sell their home.
 With that said, try to consider if the changes you are making are too out of the box or too bold for most homebuyers.
 For example, selecting purple tile over purple paint might be a risk you don’t want to take.
 It is easier to change a paint color than changing out tile.

-Phase 1- Pre-Construction Meeting- Before construction of your new home, it is customary for you and your builder to sit down to review your plans, selections and building timelines.
-This way, you both can double check that you’re on the same page before the start of construction of your new home.
+Phase 1- Pre-Construction Meeting- Before the construction of your new home, it is customary for you and your builder to sit down to review your plans, selections, and building timelines.
+This way, you both can double-check that you’re on the same page before the start of construction of your new home.